MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -ForceAppStorePassword
+This setting is supported on the following types of devices:

+- iOS/iPadOS

-The ForceAppStorePassword parameter specifies whether to require a password to use the app store on devices.
-Valid values for this parameter are:
+The ForceAppStorePassword parameter specifies whether to require a password to use the app store on supported devices.
+Valid values are:

-- $true: App store passwords are required.
-- $false: App store passwords aren't required.
-- $null (blank): The feature isn't allowed or blocked by the rule.
+- $true: A password is required to use the app store.
+- $false: A password isn't required to use the app store.
 This is the default value.

-This setting is available only on Apple iOS 6+ devices.
+This setting is meaningful only if the value of the AllowAppStore parameter is $true (default).

 ```yaml
 Type: Boolean